perrig/scionlab/README.md

 go install
 ```

 The `sensorfetcher` application sends a 0-length SCION UDP packet to the `sensorserver` application to fetch the sensor readings.
-Since a string is returned, the readings are simply printed out.
-To keep the application as simple as necessary, no reliability is built in -- in case of packet loss, the user needs to abort and re-try.
-An example server is at `1-6,[192.33.93.173]:42003`, its readings can be fetched as follows (need to replace client address with actual client address):
+A string is returned containing all the sensor readings.
+To keep the application as simple as possible, no reliability is built in -- in case of packet loss, the user needs to abort and re-try.
+An example server is at `1-6,[192.33.93.173]:42003`, its readings can be fetched as follows (need to replace client address with actual client address, with an arbitrary free port):

 ```shell
 sensorfetcher -s 1-6,[192.33.93.173]:42003 -c 1-1006,[10.0.2.15]:42001